 Important muscles in your handstand

-M.trapezius, and muscles of your wrists, more particularly your extensors and flexors of the wrists, those include;
+M.trapezius, and muscles of your wrists, more particularly your extensors and flexors of the wrists, include;

 M. extensor carpi ulnaris, M. extensor digiti minimi, M. extensor digitorum, and M. flexor digitorum superficialis, M. flexor carpi radialis, M. flexor pollicis longus.